 Spread over 154 square miles and with a population of over 40,000, the community attracts many new residents and businesses each year.
 It’s only 40 minutes from Downtown San Diego and the beach and a half-hour away from Cuyamaca and Laguna Mountain resorts.

 In 1943 the U.S. Navy built a small, dusty airstrip at what is now the Ramona Airport.
-In 1956, the facility was conveyed to San Diego County and the airport has now grown to become the aviation center for community service to San Diego 's inland and mountain communities.
-The Ramona Airport is the third busiest facility in the County’s system with just over 155,000 operations each year.
+In 1956, the facility was conveyed to San Diego County and the airport has now grown to become the aviation center for community service to San Diego's inland and mountain communities.
+The Ramona Airport is the third busiest facility in the County’s system.

 The Ramona Air Attack Base is located in the CAL FIRE San Diego Unit and was established in 1957 by the then California Division of Forestry, making it the oldest Air Attack Base in the Department’s system.
 In 1960, the US Forest Service set up and operated from Ramona, separate from CDF, until 1966 when the agencies integrated and Ramona became a jointly operated base.

 Ramona responds to an average of 450 calls per year.
 On average, the base pumps 850,000 gallons of retardant a year.
 Ramona has a possible peak output of 250,000 gallons of retardant each day.
 The base’s direct protection area encompasses over 1.4 million acres for CAL FIRE, 300,000 for the US Forest Service, and covers all of San Diego County.